samyiin/CryptoniteAnalysis/README.md

 After a few weeks of trying, I start to developed a more holistic view regarding setting baselines for the models.
 Here are the steps that I am going to follow:
 ### Seq2Seq (ConditionalGeneration), RAW
 [inprogress: *2024.07.24* , Hsin-Chun Yin]
-I will finetune Bart-base/large-cnn, T5-small/XL(3B) on the dataset with enumeration clue (fast clue).
+I will finetune Bart-base/large-cnn, T5-small/large on the dataset with enumeration clue (fast clue).
 According to the paper, the author finetuned T5-large, lr=10e-4, batch_size=7k tokens, epoch_num=10, and nothing else, just raw input and output noraml DL.
 And they got 13% with the enumeration clue and 5% without.
 So the first thing we should do is to recreate this result on the text generation models.
-In order to fine tune the large models, I will use Low Rank Adaptation (LoRA) techniques, because google colab is expensive....
+In order to fine tune the large models, I will use Low Rank Adaptation (LoRA) techniques.
+Later on I will just use LoRA on every model.
+All the training scripts are under the baselines/ directory.

 ### Mask (MaskedLM), RAW
 [inprogress: *2024.07.24* , Dalia Spira]